ARC Leadership Team

 Daphne Holland, Assistant Vice President for Student Success Initiatives/CSSC

 KRNS 105 | 843-234-3463 | email@example.com

 Daphne has an innate passion for working with students to succeed since the beginning of her career in the educational field.
-She has gained invaluable experience as a professor, an administrator and in various leadership roles.
-Daphne has also learned a great deal about the impact of postive relationships with students as well as working with diverse populations, the meaning of outstanding student outreach/support and to her most importantly, helping to develop students in and out of the classroom through implementing innovative initiatives to enhance student success and goal achievement.
-While working with students in and out of the classroom, it has allowed her the opportunity to engage with students on a multitude of platforms, from teaching face to face and online, advocating and making policy changes to better support students academically and by creating a student success center that is compirsed of academic coaching for students.
-Daphne also enjoys the flexability her educational and professional background affords her to do so.
+She has gained invaluable experience as a professor, an administrator, and in various leadership roles.
+Daphne has also learned a great deal about the impact of positive relationships with students as well as working with diverse populations, the meaning of outstanding student outreach/support and to her most importantly, helping to develop students in and out of the classroom through implementing innovative initiatives to enhance student success and goal achievement.
+While working with students in and out of the classroom, it has allowed her the opportunity to engage with students on a multitude of platforms, from teaching face to face and online, advocating and making policy changes to better support students academically and by creating a student success center that is comprised of academic coaching for students.
+Daphne also enjoys the flexibility her educational and professional background affords her to do so.

 Daphne is from Fuquay-Varina, North Carolina and she earned her Bachelors of Science in Physical Education with a minor in English and a Masters of Art in English Education from UNC Pembroke.
-She also earned her Ph.D in Educational Leadership with Higher Education a concentration in Education Administration from Clemson University.
+She also earned her Ph.D. in Educational Leadership with Higher Education a concentration in Education Administration from Clemson University.

-Fun fact about Daphne is she a first-generation college student as well as student athlete.
+Fun fact about Daphne: she is a first-generation college student as well as student-athlete.
 She played both basketball and softball for UNC Pembroke.
 Daphne enjoys living on the coast, traveling, antique shopping, and collecting antique text and children's literature books.

-Frankie Weeks, Director of University Advising
+Frankie Weeks, Senior Director of University Advising

 KRNS 216A | 843-349-2498 | firstname.lastname@example.org